 Sign in to Apple Music with your Apple ID and turn on iCloud Music Library

 After you sign in to Apple Music with your Apple ID and turn on iCloud Music Library, you automatically have access to your music across all of your devices.
-You don't have to manually sync your songs, albums, or playlists.
+You don't have to manually sync any of your music.

-- You can redownload your past purchases from the iTunes Store on any of your devices.
-Even if you bought an item on your iPhone, iPad, or iPod touch, you can redownload it on your Mac or PC.
+- You can redownload your past purchases from the iTunes Store on your iOS device or computer.
+Even if you bought an item on your iPhone, you can redownload it on your Mac.

-- You can use USB to sync the music on your iPhone, iPad, or iPod touch with iTunes on your computer.
-When you sync manually, your songs, albums, and playlists copy from one device to another.
-For example, syncing your iPhone, iPad, or iPod touch with your computer copies any selected music from iTunes on your computer to your iOS device (if it's not already there).
+- You can manually sync the music on your iOS device with iTunes on your computer using a USB cable or over Wi-Fi.
+When you sync manually, your content copies from one device to another.
+For example, syncing your iPhone with your computer copies any selected music from iTunes on your computer to your device (if it's not already there).
 Your music collection stores locally on all of your devices and you can listen to it without being connected to Wi-Fi or the Internet.

-What happens to the music you already had on your devices when you join Apple Music?
+What happens to the music you already had on your devices when you subscribe to Apple Music?

-When you first join Apple Music, we identify the songs that are on your iOS device or computer and compare them to the Apple Music catalog.
+When you first subscribe to Apple Music, we identify the songs that are on your iOS device or computer and compare them to the Apple Music catalog.

 - Songs that you bought from the iTunes Store are automatically available in your Apple Music library as long as you use the same Apple ID with Apple Music that you used to buy the music.

-- If we have your version of a song in the Apple Music catalog, we make it instantly available to access on all of your devices for the duration of your membership.
+- If we have your version of a song in the Apple Music catalog, we make it instantly available to access on all of your devices as long as your subscription is active.

 - If we can't match certain songs in your collection to songs in the Apple Music catalog, use iTunes on a Mac or PC to upload a copy to iCloud Music Library.
 After the upload, you can access it on all of your devices.